think-active-labs/not-equal/content/projects/not-equal-london-launch-chi-onwurah-mp-and-shadow-minister-for-digital-culture-media-and-sport.md

 ---
-title: Not Equal London Launch - Chi Onwurah, MP and Shadow Minister for Digital, Culture, Media and Sport
+title: Not Equal London Launch - Chi Onwurah, Keynote
 description: "Chi Onwurah's keynote from the Not Equal Launch. "
 image: /uploads/1u6a7840.jpg
 themes: